-The statistically significant negative relationship between the current ratio (CR) and debt (TDA) is consistent with the principle of the agency theory.
+The findings showed that the companies in the datasets prefer debt to equity issuance.
+The negative relationship between liquidity, current ratio (CR), and debt ratio is consistent with attempts by the companies to explain the agency costs as a result of a possible dispute between creditors and owners, and between companies' management and owners (Modugu, 2013).
+According to Acaravci (2015), debts lower the tax liability of the companies and raise the post-tax cash flow to dividends.
+The negative relationship between companies' size and debt ratio may indicate that larger companies tend to have more investments that produce more profits, which enable them to sustain a possible low level of debt.
+The statistically significant negative relationship between the current ratio (CR) and debt (TDA) is consistent with the principle of agency theory.
 The negative association suggests that debts do not need to be used by companies with enough liquidity and thus have a lower debt ratio.
 Moreover, according to the agency theory, the negative association can be interpreted as justifying the increasing agency costs due to the possible dispute between lenders and the owners and between the management and the owners (Modugu, 2013).
-Myers and Rajan (1998) argued that the reason for this negative relationship is that as the liquidity of an agency costs are raised, the outside lenders restrict and reduce the amount of debt accessible to the company.
+Myers and Rajan (1998) argued that the reason for this negative relationship is that as the liquidity of an agency's costs are raised, the outside lenders restrict and reduce the amount of debt accessible to the company.
 In addition, the results are consistent with Eriotis et al. (2007), and Sheikh and Wang (2011).

-The negative relationship between the financial performance, profitability, (FP) and debt (TDA) is not consistent with the agency theory.
+The negative relationship between financial performance, profitability (FP) and debt (TDA) is not consistent with the agency theory.
+This indicates that while agency theory explains some aspects of capital structure decisions, market timing theory and the pecking order theory offer additional insights.
 This result has also been confirmed by the negative relationship between companies' size (SR) and debt (TDA) and by the positive relationship between asset utilization (AU) and debt (TDA).
 On the other hand, the results are consistent with the pecking order theory (Bauer, 2004; Sheikh and Wang, 2011; Mateev et al., 2013; Modugu, 2013; and Acaravci, 2015).
-On the other hand, Bauer (2004) reported a positive relationship between profitability and short-term debts while long-term debt profitability has a negative relationship.
+Furthermore, Bauer (2004) reported a positive relationship between profitability and short-term debts, while long-term debt profitability has a negative relationship.
 This means that companies depend more on long-term debt than short-term debt.

 The asset structure (tangibility) (AS) shows an insignificant statistically positive relationship with debt (TDA).
 The positive relationship is consistent with the agency theory and with the results of Titman and Wessels (1988).
-According to the trade-off theory, there is a positive relationship between debt and tangibility because the more tangibility, or fixed assets, the more ability to have more debt because the more fixed assets shift the bankruptcy point upward.
+According to the trade-off theory, there is a positive relationship between debt and tangibility because the more tangibility, or fixed assets, the more ability to have more debt, because the more fixed assets shift the bankruptcy point upward.
 Tangible assets may have a negative relationship with debt through growing risk by increased operational leverage (Hutchinson and Hunter, 1995).
 On the other hand, according to the pecking order theory, companies with high tangible assets have a minor issue in terms of asymmetry information, while companies with low tangible ratios would prefer to issue new equity.